gt-cec/jenkins-tutorial/README.md

 If the lab computers allow it, I would use the installer.
 If not, the `.jar` works perfectly fine.
 You can download either from the [Jenkins website](https://jenkins.io).

-Jenkins is not a program, instead it runs a webserver that you can connect to.
+Jenkins does not have a window interface, instead it runs a webserver (which is useful for running it on dedicated servers that do not have a desktop).
 Once Jenkins is running, open a browser to `localhost:8080`, and you will start a setup process.
+Just follow the instructions, and the default settings should be fine.

+For setting up, our projects only need the most basic functions.
+When you reach the "Plugins" page, deselect everything with the "None" button at the top, and select `git`, `GitHub`, and `MS Build` (if your project requires compiling a Visual Studio solution).